The Waterfall Rock Climbing

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|

-Over the last thirty years The Waterfall has quietly become one of the most concentrated selections of hard traditional climbing in the country.
-This broad columnar basalt amphitheater is stacked with splitter cracks, and nervy gear protected face climbing along seams.
-It is a powerful place which commands respect from many, and is considered world class in the single pitch trad game.
+Over the course of some thirty five years, The Oak Creek Canyon Waterfall quietly became one of the most concentrated selections of hard traditional climbing in the country.
+This broad columnar basalt amphitheater is stacked with splitter cracks and nervy gear protected face climbing.
+It is a powerful place which commands respect and is considered by many to be world class in the single pitch trad game.

-The Waterfall is an exceptional crag, and home to well over one hundred trad routes on good to excellent basalt.
-Though there are a few scattered moderates, the climbing here really starts at solid 5.10, and there are 25+ pitches in the grade.
+The Waterfall is home to over 130 routes on good to excellent basalt, all within a few minutes stroll of each other.
+Though there are a few scattered moderates, the climbing here really starts at solid 5.10 and there are 25+ pitches in the grade.
 Stepping into the 5.11 dreamland often brings thin gear, steep jamming, hard stemming, or otherwise serious cranking.
 There are 50+ pitches in the grade.
-The 5.12 climbing at the Waterfall is really special, and if you like the harder routes at Paradise Forks, then you are in for a treat here.
-There are 40+ pitches in the grade, many of which are plenty steep enough to log some flight time...if need be, of course.
-On top of all that there is a generous handful of 5.13 trad lines here that are long, thin, and some of the burliest gear climbing in the greater Flagstaff/Sedona area, if not all of Arizona.
-Most of the lines stretch to one hundred feet or more, and are equipped with modern anchors.
+The 5.12 climbing at the Waterfall is really special.
+All the variables which it takes to create good 5.12 trad climbing got fused together here to produce long, unique routes.
+There are 40+ pitches in the grade, many of which are plenty steep enough to log some flight time.
+On top of all that there is a generous handful of ominously thin 5.13 trad lines and the all natural gear line, East Coast Fist Bump, the first pitch here to be given 5.14-.
+All this adds up to some of the burliest trad climbing in the greater Flagstaff/Sedona area, if not all of Arizona.
+It’s an onsighters paradise with many of the lines stretching to one hundred feet or more.

-In the early nineties an NAU grad student named Darren Singer arrived on the scene and took a good assessment of the place.
-In the span of just a few years and with the help of Daniel Miller and Jason Keith, they established a good majority of the obvious splitter routes on the Left Wall, and some other well known routes on the Right Wall.
+In the early nineties a NAU grad student named Darren Singer arrived on the scene and took a good assessment of the place.
+In the span of just a few years and with the help of Daniel Miller and Jason Keith, they established a good majority of the splitter lines on the Left Wall, as well as, some other well known routes on the Right Wall.
 It was a productive time with classic crack lines such as Black and Tan 5.10+, Spite and Malice 5.10+, Giardia Crack 5.11+, Locks of Dread 5.12, and The Terminator 5.12 were all opened up for business.

 Another stretch of years would roll by before JJ, Wade Forrest, and James Q Martin would set their focus on exploring the numerous undone lines in The Main Amphitheater.
-Fade to Black would be the first new route on this wall in sixteen years.
-The black section of the cliff, the falls so to speak had finally been entered into.
+Fade to Black would be the first route to penetrate the black section of the cliff.
 After this pitch was completed, it was obvious that any solid feature up this wall would be stellar, and so it was to be.
-A few of the modern classics include The Darkest Hour 5.11-, Dark Arts 5.11, False Prophet 5.11+, Death And Taxes 5.11+, Fade to Black 5.12, Pressure Drop 5.12+, and There Will Be Blood 5.12+.
+A few of the modern classics include The Darkest Hour 5.11-, Dark Arts 5.11, False Prophet 5.11+, Death And Taxes 5.11+, Could be Worse 5.12-, Fade to Black 5.12, Pressure Drop 5.12+, and There Will Be Blood 5.12+.

 A cool aspect of the area is that each wall has it's own unique flavor of trad climbing.

-The Main Amphitheater is both intriguing, and intimidating with it's bulging crown of steep rock.
+2. The Main Amphitheater- Fall Wall is both intriguing and intimidating with it's bulging crown of steep rock.
 Many of the routes here are mixed pro, both gear and bolts, which opens up some spectacular terrain.
+This section faces south but does not get sun until midday because of the rim.

-The Right Wall is a mostly vertical collection of thinner lines with more technical cruxes.
+3. The Right Wall is a mostly vertical collection of thinner lines with more technical cruxes.
 You can expect to find excellent crimps and gas pockets which make otherwise impossibly smooth sections of rock climbable.
-The harder routes on this wall require thin gear, and the ability to place it well while on the run.
+The harder routes on this wall require thin gear and the ability to place it well while on the run.
 The Right Wall also has several excellent warmups.
+This wall faces west so morning shade and afternoon sun.

 Classic Climbing Routes at The Waterfall